|Nutritional Guidelines (per serving)|

 Warm the chicken broth in a medium saucepan.

 Cook the paella.
 If using a charcoal barbecue, light the coals.
 When the coals on the grill are covered in white ash, cooking can begin.

 Place the paella pan on the heat and add enough olive oil to coat the bottom.
 When the pan is hot enough, sauté the onions and tomatoes in the olive oil.
 Add olive oil as needed to prevent sticking.
 Once the onions are translucent, add the chicken and cook, browning on all sides.
 Add squid and cook, stirring often for about 10 to 15 minutes.

 Add the rice, sprinkling in the form of a large cross on the pan.
 Stir for two to three minutes to thoroughly coat the rice with oil.

 Crush the saffron threads and add to the warm chicken broth.
 Slowly pour broth into the paella pan until ingredients are all covered.
 Spread meat and vegetables evenly over bottom of the pan.

 Arrange mussels around outside edge of the pan, pointing up.
 Place clams and shrimp in the pan, spreading out evenly around the pan.
 Add slices of pepper on top.

 Simmer, cooking rice.
 Add more broth if necessary.
-(If BBQ becomes too hot, raise the pan up, away from the heat.)
+If the grill becomes too hot, raise the pan up, away from the heat.
 When rice is almost cooked, sprinkle peas over the top.

 When rice is cooked, remove from heat and cover with aluminum foil or large tea towel, allowing paella to “rest” for 5 to 10 minutes before serving.